LibraryCarpentry/library-python/_episodes/01-starting-with-data.md

 {: .source}

-Each time we call a function that's in a library, we use the syntax *LibraryName.FunctionName*.
-Adding the library name with a *.* before the function name tells Python where to find the function.
-In the example above, we have imported Pandas as *pd*.
-This means we don't have to type out *pandas* each time we call a Pandas function.
+Each time we call a function that's in a library, we use the syntax `LibraryName.FunctionName`.
+Adding the library name with a `.` before the function name tells Python where to find the function.
+In the example above, we have imported Pandas as `pd`.
+This means we don't have to type out `pandas` each time we call a Pandas function.

 ## Lesson Overview

-For this lesson we will be using the DOAJ article data.
+For this lesson we will be using the Directory of Open Access Journals (DOAJ) article data.

 We are analyzing the articles published in a particular field of study.
 The data set is stored in *.csv* (comma separated values) format.
 Within the *.csv* files, each row holds information for a single article.

-The first few rows of our first file look like this:
+The first few rows of our first file (articles.csv) look like this:

 ~~~
 id,Title,Authors,DOI,URL,Subjects,ISSNs,Citation,LanguageId,LicenceId,Author_Count,First_Author,Citation_Count,Day,Month,Year